Set Theory HT25, Ordinals

 Case $\beta = 0$: The result is immediate.

-Case $\beta = \gamma^+$: Note that $(\alpha + \beta) = (\alpha + \gamma)^+$, which is inductively isomorphic to the extension of $(\alpha, \in) + (\gamma, \in)$ by a new greatest element, which is isomorphic to $(\alpha, \in) + (\gamma^+, \in)$.
+Case $\beta = \gamma^+$: Note that $(\alpha + \beta) = (\alpha + \gamma)^+$, which inductively is isomorphic to the extension of $(\alpha, \in) + (\gamma, \in)$ by a new greatest element, which is isomorphic to $(\alpha, \in) + (\gamma^+, \in)$.

-Case $\beta$ is limit ordinal: Note that $\alpha + \beta = \bigcup _ {\gamma \in \beta} (\alpha + \gamma)$, and inductively $(\alpha + \gamma, \in) \cong (\alpha, \in) + (\gamma, \in)$ for each $\gamma \in \beta$.
+Note that $\alpha + \beta = \bigcup _ {\gamma \in \beta} (\alpha + \gamma)$, and inductively $(\alpha + \gamma, \in) \cong (\alpha, \in) + (\gamma, \in)$ for each $\gamma \in \beta$.

 Let $\sigma _ \gamma : (\alpha, \in) + (\gamma, \in) \to (\alpha + \gamma, \in)$ be the unique (by previous result) isomorphisms for each $\gamma$.
 Then they form a chain: if $\delta \in \gamma$, then $\sigma _ \gamma$ restricts to an isomorphism of $(\alpha, \in) + (\delta, \in)$ with an initial segment of $\alpha + \gamma$, which is also an ordinal and so must be $\alpha + \delta)$ (by uniqueness).
 Hence $\sigma _ \gamma$ extends $\sigma _ \delta$.